 Bigger isn’t always better and trying to get answers to your questions quickly in an agency is like Godzilla trying to find his dropped contact lens in Shibuya at lunch time.
 Account handlers may seem like your best buddies but they usually have little to no technical knowledge so you’ll have to wait for them to pass on all your questions and hope you don’t end up playing a game of Chinese Whispers.

 There are lots of things to consider when deciding whether to go with a freelance web designer or an agency but I believe that more often or not you will be better off going with a freelancer as you will always pay less for the same level of quality and service.
+If you’ve decided to go with a freelance web designer I’ve written a guide about finding web designers near me

 Here’s one more gif for funsies.